 Variations:

-1. Moroccan: 1 small cinnamon stick, 1/2 teaspoon cumin, 1/2 teaspoon granulated garlic (or finely minced garlic clove) 2 tablespoons parsley or cilantro for garnish
+1. Moroccan: Add 1 small cinnamon stick, 1/2 teaspoon cumin, 1/2 teaspoon granulated garlic (or finely minced garlic clove) to the simmering broth.
+Garnish with 2 tablespoons parsley or cilantro and toasted pinenuts.
+Add 1/4 cup chopped dried apricots for a nice sweetness.

-2. With Seafood: pinch saffron (crushed), 1 tablespoon lemon zest, 1 finely minced garlic clove, 2 tablespoons flat-leaf parsley for garnish.
+2. With Seafood: add a pinch saffron (crushed) 1 tablespoon lemon zest, 1 finely minced garlic clove to the broth, garnish with 2 tablespoons flat-leaf parsley for garnish.

-3. Chili Garlic Lemon: 2 garlic cloves finely minced, 1/2-1 teaspoon Aleppo chili flakes, 1 tablespoon lemon juice. (see note) Garnish with lemon zest and optional toasted pinenuts.
+3. Chili Garlic Lemon: Saute 2 garlic cloves finely minced, ½ – 1 teaspoon Aleppo chili flakes, in olive oil.
+Add this to the broth along with 1 tablespoon lemon juice.
+Garnish with lemon zest and optional toasted pinenuts.

 Nutrition